kubernetes/community/contributors/design-proposals/statefulset-update.md

 ### StatefulSet Revision History
-The StatefulSet controller will use labeled, versioned PodTemplates to keep a history of updates preformed on a StatefulSet.
+The StatefulSet controller will use labeled, versioned PodTemplates to keep a history of updates performed on a StatefulSet.
 The number of stored PodTemplates is considered to be the size of the StatefulSet's revision history.
 The maximum size of a StatefulSet's revision history is two (these are the current and target PodTemplates) plus the history limit (represented by its